Procrastination

 excitement and challenge of “cutting it close.”

-I wouldn’t be inspired and I’d be less creative.
+I wouldn’t be inspired, and I’d be less creative.

 Things done early will seem too easy.